evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 ## Infotainment

-One type of sound system is available for the Toyota bZ4X AWD.
-With the , you get NULL amplifier channels and NULL speakers with a max system output of  watts.
+You can choose between two sound systems on the Toyota bZ4X AWD.
+With the Toyota, you get NULL amplifier channels and six speakers with a max system output of  watts.
+With the JBL Premium Sound, you get NULL amplifier channels and nine speakers with a max system output of  watts.

+As an option you can get additional 2 USB-C connections.
 ## Lights

 The standard headlights use LED technology.
 In addition, the standard taillights use LED technology.